okeeffed/dennisokeeffe-blog/content/blog/2020-07-10-understand-pipe-and-compose-by-implementing-them.md

 })
 ```

 **That.
 Is.
-Incredible.** While we have been using simple arithmetic so far, try to imagine the possibilities of applying functions on a certain data type and begin making these incredible powerful pipelines!
+Incredible.** While we have been using simple arithmetic so far, try to imagine the possibilities of applying functions on a certain data type and begin making these incredibly powerful pipelines!

 _So how do we build our own compose function?_ Remember how I said that `pipe` is left-to-right while `compose` is right-to-left?
 Well...